Best Sales Methodology for SaaS: 5 Sales Models to Drive Long-Term Growth

 Down the road, reps will use the information gathered at these stages to develop a personalized product demo and help the prospect build an effective workflow inside the product.

-In SaaS, you’ll almost never close the deal on the first call.
-Sales cycle length normally depends on the price of the product, with higher-ticket deals taking several months to close.
+In SaaS, you’ll rarely close the deal on the first call.
+Sales cycle length normally depends on the product's price, with higher-ticket deals taking several months to close.

 That’s why following up is such an important part of the SaaS sales methodology.
 When someone has expressed interest in your product, keep following up forever.
 We have seen this work time and again with our own sales team and with the SaaS teams we work with.